DavesCodeMusings/school-coding-lab/docs/index.md

 Geeks and makers everywhere have probably purchased nearly every revision of Raspberry Pi since their inception back in 2012.
 The environmentally conscious geeks among us probably have a draw full of old ones, because they don't want to contribute to e-waste.
 If it's a Pi 3 or better, it can be upcycled into a student development workstation.

 ## Okay, what's next?
-The first step is to prepare Raspberry Pi hardware with the latest full-install of Raspberry Pi OS.
+The first step is to prepare Raspberry Pi hardware with the latest version of Raspberry Pi OS.